ariellourenco/dotfiles/docs/Yubikey.md

 28E05AC1DCFCB0C23EFD89A86C627B0959758813
 ```

+> [!IMPORTANT]
-> ☣️  Do not confuse the Key ID with the Keygrip which is the hexadecimal number right below the line designated [A]: `28E05AC1DCFCB0C23EFD89A86C627B0959758813`.
+> Do not confuse the Key ID with the Keygrip which is the hexadecimal number right below the line designated [A]: `28E05AC1DCFCB0C23EFD89A86C627B0959758813`.

 ### Set SSH_AUTH_SOCK